chaottic/toyle/README.md

 // Outside of a class is global.

-// The "const" keyword can only be used for primitives, and inferred is the preferred type declaration. const a = 0
+// The "const" keyword can only be used for immutable primitives, and inferred is the preferred type declaration. const a = 0
 const b = 0
 const c = 0